 Have I ever mentioned how much I love a white kitchen?
-We moved into our previous house over 10 years ago & back then I reluctantly chose white cabinets, worrying a little that it was a trend that would soon end.
-After all those years in that house, I never got tired of them, & never considered anything but white when I was designing my present kitchen.
-It's bright, it's clean, it's classic, & most importantly, it's versatile--which is a must for someone like me, who likes to change things up all the time.
+We moved into our previous house over 10 years ago and back then I reluctantly chose white cabinets, worrying a little that it was a trend that would soon end.
+After all those years in that house, I never got tired of them, and never considered anything but white when I was designing my present kitchen.
+It's bright, it's clean, it's classic, and most importantly, it's versatile--which is a must for someone like me, who likes to change things up all the time.

 And while I was wanting whimsical a few weeks ago for Valentine's Day, (remember my kitchen decor here?) for Spring, I wanted to dress it up a bit.

-Just like always, I shopped my house & gathered up everything that spoke to my "Spring Formal" kind of mood.
+Just like always, I shopped my house and gathered up everything that spoke to my "Spring Formal" kind of mood.
 And Pantone would be proud because I even incorporated a hint of Honeysuckle.
 Then again, you never have to twist my arm to use a little pink.
-(For those of you who haven't heard, Pantone's Color Choice of the Year for Fashion & Decor is Honeysuckle.)
+(For those of you who haven't heard, Pantone's Color Choice of the Year for Fashion and Decor is Honeysuckle.)

 This mirrored vanity tray I found at a Thrift store for $1.50 turned out to be a perfect fit behind the cooktop.
-And the bird & dogwood detail really screams "Spring!"
+And the bird and dogwood detail really screams "Spring!"

 Recognize that chalkboard?
 That was my silver one, but I was in the mood for gold, so I gave it a few coats of my favorite Krylon Gold Foil Metallic.
 And our monogram seemed like the perfect design for this style.